openMSL/sl-1-2-reflection-based-lidar-object-model/src/model/strategies/lidar-environmental-effects-strategy/README.md

 # Lidar Environmental Effects Strategy

-This strategy adds environmental effects due to fog, rain, sun light and road spray to the detections, previously calculated by the Detection Sensing Strategy.
+This strategy adds environmental effects due to fog, rain, sunlight and road spray to the detections, previously calculated by the Detection Sensing Strategy.

 ## Fog, Rain, Snow, Sun Light

 In the "Lidar-Environmental-Effects-Strategy", several weather influences are added to the simulated point cloud.
 The influences are parameterizable via the sensor profiles and calibrated for certain sensors based on measurements published by Linnhoff et al.[[2](#Linnhoff2022)</sup>]
 The stochastically modeled weather conditions include
-- Direct Sun Light
+- Direct Sunlight
 - Fog
 - Rain
 - Snow